 - If the challenge is property-related, is the site designated a historical or archeological landmark?
 Please list all designations and indicate if a determination of eligibility for listing on the National Register of Historic Places has been made.

-- Do you support – or are you a part of – a local preservation nonprofit or County Historical Commission?
+- Do you have the support of a local preservation nonprofit or your County Historical Commission?

 - What type of support are you requesting?

 - Do you own the property?
 If not, who does?

 - Do you have a plan of action to reach your desired outcome?